 3. Justification: systematic structure around claims about what is and what should be.

 Let’s look at one of the biggest and most lucrative industries in the world.
 The fitness industry.

 You can workout anywhere really...in your lounge, back garden, in the park, running on the street, swimming in the ocean.
 For the cost of your time.

 Yet the fitness industry is a multi billion dollar industry.
 Why?

 Because they hit those sweet spots that we are seeking out;

 These are all targets driven by human behaviour and the fitness industry has continuously morphed to rise up and meet our human needs.

-The fitness industry is more than gyms...it’s personal trainers, bootcamps, fitness gear, trainers, home equipment, retreats, apps, youtube, dvds.
+The fitness industry is more than gyms...it’s personal trainers, boot camps, fitness gear, trainers, home equipment, retreats, apps, YouTube.

 Something that you can do for free in your home, you pay oodles for.
 What makes you commit to those costs?

 How does human behaviour relate to your business?